OceanOutcomes/ocean-outcomes/what-we-do/our-impact/index.md

 ##### Dive Deeper: 10-Year Impact Report

-Explore the full 10 Year Impact Report,  a look back at the people, partnerships, and progress that have defined Ocean Outcomes’ first decade.
-From pioneering fisheries improvements to advancing worker rights and strengthening supply chain transparency, the report highlights the lessons learned and the momentum driving our next chapter.
+From our humble beginning to seeding the sustainable seafood movement in Northeast Asia, advancing workers rights, and prioritizing community-centered improvement work in Latin America’s small-scale fisheries, our 10 Year Impact Report is a look back at the people, partnerships, and progress that have defined our first decade of success.
+Through vivid case studies and partner reflections, the report highlights lessons learned and the momentum driving our next chapter.

 ![Jose CI Quote.png]
 (https://s3.us-west-2.amazonaws.com/staticassets.oceanoutcomes.org/hero+photos/Jose+CI+Quote.png)